Wondering where to sell a car? Compare 9 popular sites to sell a used car online

 • Takes more time and effort to sell

-Autozen is another new car-selling website in Canada that lets you sell your car online in Canada and choose from multiple bids.
+Autozen is another used car-selling website in Canada that helps you sell your car online in Canada by connecting you up to hundreds of pre-qualified buyers so you can choose the best offer.

 • How to sell a car online: Get a free car valuation on the website.
 If you like the price, list your car with Autozen and the company will come out to inspect it.
 Buyers compete for your car if it passes inspection.
 Accept an offer and arrange pick-up and payment.